ali-vosoughi/counterfactual-audio/README.md

 **Baseline Comparison:**
 - Adapted the approach from CLAP, training with AudioCaps, Clotho, and MACS datasets.

+## Code and Data Information
+- We have shared the datasets in this repo.
+- The code excluded in this repository is the intellectual property of Bosch Research and may be considered for commercialization.

 ## Citation

 If you find our paper or code useful in your research, please consider citing: